victor-smirnov/memoria-site/content/en/docs/overview/hermes.md

 ### TinyObjectMap

 There is a special memory-efficient variant of typed map, mapping from small integer in range [0, 51] to an Object.
-This map is very memory efficinet, using only 16 bytes overhead per collection.
+This map is very memory efficient, using only 16 bytes overhead per collection.
 It's also very fast for reading, because it uses just one `PopCnt()` instruction (usually 1 cycle on modern CPUs) to find the slot in the hash array, given the key.
 Values up to 56 bits (small strings, short integers, floats) may be embedded into the hash array.
 Hash array has no empty slots.

-Given its runtime versatility, this type of a map is used extensively to represent C-like *dynamic* structuers in Hermes, without creating a corresponding C++ objects.
+Given its runtime versatility, this type of a map is used extensively to represent C-like *dynamic* structures in Hermes, without creating a corresponding C++ objects.
 DSLs over Hermes may combine this type of map with *code*, resulting in dynamically typed *objects*.

 ## Semantic Graph

+Semantic graph (SG) in Hermes adopts [RDF](https://www.w3.org/RDF/)-*like* data representation to Hermes' object model.
+SG usually is a *binary relation* over *facts*  in some *domain*, plus some model of formal semantics reducible to binary relations.
+Note that Knowledge Graph (KG) is basically the same thing, but has more features to capture and represent real-life knowledge.

+SG have appealing theoretical and practical properties, but using them "at scale" (for large data sets) is a major technological challange.
+Grapghs or any form do not map well to memory hierarchies (a lot of random access), so it's a *very expensive* data representation and format.

+Being multi-model, Memoria will be supporting various forms of graphs and binary relations anyway, so first-class support for SG in Hermes seems a consistent decision.

 ## HermesPath

 ## Templating engine